Microcredit in Kenya – Cooperation Aid in Ethiopia

 On Thursday afternoon, Her Majesty flew to Addis Abeba, Ethiopia.
 Accompanied by the Spanish Secretary of State of International Cooperation, Soraya Rodríguez, the Queen reviewed the projects that the Spanish Agency of International Cooperation for Development (AECID) develops in Ethiopia.

 Spain collaborates with the Ethiopian Government in rendering basic services as education, supply of water and medical attention and also contributes with ten million Euros per year, which is added to other five millions for a UN’s program to improve the sanitary net.
 Queen Sofia visited the Entoto Helath Center, which is one the 25 health centers which benefitted most from the Spanish aid.
 She also visited the “Good Samaritan Training Centre”, and the “Association for Women’s Sanctuary and Development”.

 On Friday afternoon, the Queen went to the National Palace to meet with the President of the Republic of Ethiopia, Mr Girma Woldegiorgis.
-During this meeting, they talked about the perspectives of increase the bilateral cooperation in areas as the economic and development.Filed under Spanish Royals
+During this meeting, they talked about the perspectives of increase the bilateral cooperation in areas as the economic and development.Filed under Spain

-Tagged Audience, Co-Operation Trip, Ethiopia, Health, Kenya, Microcredit, President Kibaki, President Wolde-Giorgis, Queen Sofia.
+Tagged Audience, Co-Operation Trip, Ethiopia, Health, Kenya, Microcredit, President Kibaki of Kenya, President Wolde-Giorgis of Ethiopia, Queen Sofia of Spain.